 Our yarns are available at Fancy Tiger Crafts (see Retail Stockists below).

-Our yarns are available at Purl Soho (Manhattan) and Gauge + Tension (Brooklyn).
-See Retail Stockists below
+Our yarns are available at Purl Soho (Manhattan).
+See Retail Stockists below.

 Our yarns are available at A Verb For Keeping Warm (see Retail Stockists below).

-Our yarns are available at Knit Purl (see Retail Stockists below).
+In 2015 we crossed the country, relocating BT headquarters to beautiful Portland, Oregon.
+Our yarns are available in town at Knit Purl, too (see Retail Stockists below).